-My own students have complained of this; I can’t count the number of times I’ve heard from students how they were harassed by police for simply standing around outside and talking to their friends, and I know I’ve seen restaurant and owners threaten to call the cops on them for loitering if they didn’t buy something.
+My own students have complained of this; I can’t count the number of times I’ve heard from students how they were harassed by police for simply standing around outside and talking to their friends, and I know I’ve seen restaurant and shop owners threaten to call the cops on them for loitering if they didn’t buy something.

 So where are they supposed to go if we’ve used hostile urban developments that often end up targeting them more than others?